t-ega/Learnly-Financial-Backend/README.md

 - POST /transactions/transfer: Create a new transfer request
 - POST /transactions/deposit: Create a new deposit request
+- POST /transactions/withdraw: Create a new withdrawal request
 ---

 ## Sample Usage